KL-B0/portfolio/src/content/projects/en/portfolio.md

 ## Conclusion

 A personal website is an outstanding opportunity to showcase your own skills.
-It will make your work visible from a web search of your name, building relationships with new potential collaborators.
+It will make you visible from a web search of your name, building relationships with new potential collaborators.
-I would call it a improved business card!
+I would call it an improved business card!